JoeWainer/joewainer.github.io/README.md

 ## Bridging People and Technology

 Hi, I'm Joe.
-A Technical Witer.
+A Technical Writer.
 My goal is to make technology easier for everyone to understand.

 After years of writing reviews and content articles about tech, I decided it's time to start helping people by making technology more accessible.
 And the best way to do that was to become a Technical Writer.